These three records and modules interact to help you manage your inventory and calculate COGS:

 Overview of Inventory Transactions

-Navigate to Menu > Inventory > Inventory Transactions:
+Navigate from Main Menu > Inventory > Inventory Transactions:

 Inventory transaction records are calculations that track changes or 'movement' in inventory balances.
 This module is akin to a general ledger for inventory balances.